 By the end of the course you will feel confident in your understanding of:

-How to evaluate if this emerging technology addresses a choke point or if it is just interesting science
+Does this emerging technology address a choke point or is it just interesting science?

-The best and worst renewable energy projects - what made them good, what made them bad
+Good and bad Renewable Energy projects - what made them good, what made them bad